 I’ve been been privileged to be a computer science peer educator in a few forms.
 While teaching, I am concerned with helping students both learn the subject material and build their self confidence as a programmer or computer scientist.
 I’m interested in fostering inclusive learning spaces for all students and I am always excited to learn more about what other educators and students have found useful or important in this regard.

-Lead Instructor for the forth-grade classroom of Science Club for Girls (ten fourth graders).
+- Lead Instructor for the forth-grade classroom of Science Club for Girls (ten fourth graders) for one semester.
 I helped students learn the fundamentals of computing through Scratch Jr. and created activities to help my students see themselves as computer scientists.